-- Grade 12 English or equivalent.
-For applicants who do not meet this requirement, an assessment test may be required. - Satisfactory completion of Basic Counselling Skills (CNSK 1101) or equivalent. - Relevant experience in the social services field either paid or volunteer. - Recommended two years successful recovery for those affected by chemical dependency. - Mature and emotional stability. - Completed application form and participation in an orientation interview.
-REQUIRED COURSES:
+Grade 12 English or equivalent.
+Proof of Successful completion is required.
+For applicants who do not meet this requirement, an assessment test and upgrading may be required.
+Satisfactory completion of Basic Counselling Skills (CNSK 1101) or equivalent.
+Relevant experience in the social services field either paid or volunteer.
+Letter of reference (employer or volunteer references are preferred).
+Recommended two years successful recovery for those affected by chemical dependency.
+Mature and emotional stability.
+Completed application form and participation in an REQUIRED COURSES: